cs4110/2021fa-web/src/syllabus.md

 ## Announcements and Q&A: Ed

 We will be using [Ed][] for all announcements and communication about the course.
-Sign up for an account there with your <code>netid&commat;cornell.edu</code> email address.
+Log in there with your <code>netid&commat;cornell.edu</code> email address.
 The course staff will post important updates there that you really want to know about!
-Check often, and be sure to enable notifications for the #announcements channel.
+Check often, and don't miss the announcement emails.

 You can also ask questions---about lectures, homework, or anything else---on Ed.

 If you can answer a question yourself, please do!
 But be careful not to post answers---if you're not sure whether something is OK to post, contact the course staff privately.
-You can do that by creating a note that is visible only to "Instructors and TAs."
+You can do that by marking your question as "Private" when you post it.

 A good post asks a specific question.
 Here are some examples of bad posts: